tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 ### Programmatic interface

 While plumber2 promotes the use of annotations as a way to describe your webserver logic, it also provides a programmatic API that gives you all of the same abilities.
 In plumber, this api was prefixed with `pr_` which was a an acronym for "Plumber Route".
-In plumber2, both to avoid namespace coalition and because not all functions are concerned with creating routes, we use the `api_` prefix.
+In plumber2, both to avoid namespace collision and because not all functions are concerned with creating routes, we use the `api_` prefix.
 Many functions in plumber have a counterpart in plumber2 but there has been made no attempt to ensure compatibility between arguments etc. Thus, if you have used the programmatic interface in plumber you may experience a bit more friction in moving over to plumber2.
 Consult the [extensive documentation](https://plumber2.posit.co/reference/index.html) if you are in that boat.

 ## New features